Paris, Texas Blu-ray Movie

 Winner of the prestigious Palme d'Or and FIPRESCI awards at the Cannes Film Festival, Wim Wenders' "Paris, Texas" (1984) arrives on Blu-ray courtesy of British distributors Axiom Films.
 The supplemental features on the disc include the film's original theatrical trailer; "The Road to Paris, Texas", a collage of interviews with Wim Wenders, cinematographer Robby Muller, composer Ry Cooder, actors Harry Dean Stanton, Peter Falk, Dennis Hopper, and Hanns Zischler, director Samuel Fuller, author Patricia Highsmith, and film critic Kraft Wetzel conducted by director Paul Joyce; deleted scenes with optional commentary by Wim Wenders; footage from the Cannes Film Festival; and more.
 The release also arrives with a 24-page illustrated booklet featuring an interview with Wim Wenders, writings on the film by Sam Shepard, technical notes, and more.
 In English, with optional English SDH subtitles for the main feature.
 Region-B "locked".

-A man, Travis Henderson (Harry Dean Stanton, Cockfighter), who has been missing for four years, suddenly appears in a vast Texas desert.
-He collapses in a rundown bar where a German doctor (Bernhard Wicki, La note) picks him up.
-He immediately phones the man’s brother, Walt Henderson (Dean Stockwell, Married to the Mob), who lives in Los Angeles.
+Travis Henderson (Harry Dean Stanton), who has been missing for four years, suddenly reappears in a vast Texas desert.
+Exhausted and quite possibly on the verge of suffering a heat stroke, he collapses in a rundown bar, where a German doctor (Bernhard Wicki) picks him up and phones his brother, Walt (Dean Stockwell), who lives in Los Angeles.

-In Los Angeles Travis meets Walt's wife, Anne (Aurore Clément, Pretend I'm Not Here), and his son, Hunter (Hunter Carson), who has no memories of him.
-Travis does not know how to react; neither does his son.
-Slowly but surely, however, the two warm up to each other.
-Eventually, Travis tells Hunter that he has to go to Huston where, apparently, his ex-wife and Hunter's mother (Nastassja Kinski, An American Rhapsody) lives.
-His son asks if he could join him.
+In Los Angeles, Travis meets Walt's wife, Anne (Aurore Clément), and reunites with his son, Hunter (Hunter Carson), who has been living with them and has no memories of him.
+As the father and son quickly warm up to each other, the former announces that he must travel to Huston where, apparently, his ex-wife and the latter's mother (Nastassja Kinski) lives.

 Written by Sam Shepherd and directed by Wim Wenders, Paris, Texas may well be the most American film ever made by a non-American director.
-It is a deeply emotional character study of a man and region done with terrific emphasis on detail.
-In a way, it is also a political film, one that examines American values as well as the manner in which Americans communicate their feelings.
+Indeed, it is a deeply emotional character study of a man and region done with terrific emphasis on detail.
+In a way, it is also a political film, one that examines American values and the manner in which Americans communicate their feelings.

 There are two key characters in Paris, Texas.
-The first is Travis, the heartbroken loner who embarks on an endless journey through the deserts of the American South, hoping to forget the woman he loves.
-When we first meet him, it appears that he has almost succeeded.
-Travis has literally become numb to the world.
+The first is Travis, the heartbroken loner who has embarked on a seemingly endless journey through the deserts of the American South, hoping to forget the woman he loves and no longer has in his life.
+Walking, like a machine and in complete silence, is the only therapy that is helping him accomplish his goal.

-The presence of the second character - the American South - is what transforms Paris, Texas into an unforgettable experience.
-Though Travis' struggle to rebuild his life and reconnect with the people that once made it worth living is deeply moving, it is America's countryside that will steal your heart.
-Like Travis, the land looks incredibly lonely, numbed by the scorching heat, perhaps also lost.
-Real people live there, but time seems to have forgotten them.
+The presence of the second character, the American South, is what transforms Paris, Texas into an unforgettable film.
+Like Travis, the American South looks lonely, numbed by the scorching heat, perhaps also lost.

 It is fascinating to see that a German managed to capture so persuasively a part of America that even today many Americans are largely unfamiliar with.
-Every scene, object and color in director Wenders' Paris, Texas adds convincingly to a fascinating portrait of an area with a unique pulse and culture.
+Indeed, every scene, object, and color in Paris, Texas adds convincingly to a truly special cinematic portrait of an area with a unique pulse and culture.

 In 1984, Paris, Texas won the prestigious Palme d'Or and FIPRESCI awards at the Cannes Film Festival.
-A year later, the film won the Critics Award for Best Foreign Film granted by the French Syndicate of Cinema Critics, and the BAFTA Film Award for Best Direction.
+A year later, the film won the Critics Award for Best Foreign Film granted by the French Syndicate of Cinema Critics, as well as the BAFTA Film Award for Best Direction.

 Paris, Texas Blu-ray Movie, Video Quality 4.5 of 5